The Learning Disabilities Association of

 AD(H)D is a disorder characterized by inappropriate degrees of attention,

 impulsiveness, and/or hyperactivity.
 Although these areas are considered to

 be core symptoms, all three characteristics are not necessarily present in

 and may persist in varying degrees throughout adult life.
 The difference

 between ADD and ADHD is the absence or presence of hyperactivity.

 Attention deficit disorders are commonly found in the difficulty with

 sustaining attention and focusing on information for long periods of time.

-AD(H)D is a medical diagnosis (LD is an educational one), and people diagnosed
+AD(H)D is a medical diagnosis (LD is an educational one), and people

-attention and activity levels.
+and activity levels.